Rafael Leão: 2023–24: Inheritance of number 10 shirt and Serie A top assist provider

-2024–25: Supercoppa Italiana
+2024–26: Later years and departure

 Starting the new season, Leão began a rift with new manager Paulo Fonseca, due to Fonseca's dissatisfaction with Leão's off-the-ball work rate and defensive contributions.
 As Milan struggled for form in Serie A, Fonseca opted to bench Leão for several matches, favoring players like Noah Okafor, who were perceived to offer more balance to the team's structure.
 The turning point in the relationship between Leão and Fonseca was during Milan's Champions League league phase match against Real Madrid on 5 November, where he assisted the third goal in a 3–1 win at the Santiago Bernabéu.
 Four days later, he scored twice in a 3–3 draw against Cagliari, netting his 50th Serie A goal in the process, with his last brace for the club being in June 2023.
 On 13 November, while he was away on international duty for Portugal, he confirmed he and Fonseca had settled their issues.